estiwidder/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/how-it-works.md

 }
 ```

-### Override
+### Chat UI settings overriding
-Enable developer to provide his own implementation of the component.
+The SDK enables to provide a proprietary implementation for a specific component.
-Overriding can be done mainly in 2 ways, according to the component support:
+There are two ways to override the UI settings, depending on the specific component support:

-Custom implementation
+#### Custom implementation
 {: .strong-sub-title}
-Providing a custom implementation of the component specific interface, as defined by the component's overrideFactory property type.
+A component custom implementation should be set in the component's overrideFactory property type.

 > Exp:
     Provide a new implementation for the feedback view by implementing the `FeedbackUIAdapter` interface.